 High Priority Corridor

-The section of Interstate 19 from Nogales to Tucson is part of High Priority Corridor 26: CANAMEX Corridor.
+Interstate 19 from Nogales to Tucson is part of High Priority Corridor 26: CANAMEX Corridor.

 Parallel U.S. Routes

-Interstate 19 ultimately replaced the original routing of U.S. 89.
+Interstate 19 ultimately replaced the original route of U.S. 89.
 Some old segments of U.S. 89 at Tucson and Nogales were incorporated into Business Loops for I-19.
 The Tuscon business route was eventually decommissioned.

 Interstate 19 opened initially from Rico Rico Drive (Exit 17) to Palo Parado Road (Exit 25) in 1966.
 The freeway was completed in 1979 when the section from Tubac (Exit 34) to Chavez Road (Exit 40) opened to traffic.
 See the I-19 Arizona guide for the rest of the time line.

-One of the unique features of Interstate 19 is that most of the exit numbers and distance signs are based on the metric system, a first for the U.S. Interstate system.
+One of the unique features of Interstate 19 is that the exit numbers and distance signs are based on the metric system, a first for the U.S. Interstate system.
 The use of metric units along I-19 was the result of a President Carter administration pilot project aimed to have the United States adopt the system.
 The metric units also served as a hospitality measure for Mexican tourists headed north to Tuscon and Phoenix.

 North End – Tucson, AZ